ROCm/gpufort/README.md

 pyparsing quickly allows to generate an abstract syntax tree (AST) from a grammar with the aid of so-called parse actions.

-A simple pyparsing grammar is given below:
+A simple pyparsing grammar is shown below:

 ```python
 import pyparsing as pp